Articles

 How to stop taking bakery orders on WhatsApp

 WhatsApp works until it doesn't.
-Missed orders buried in group chats, customers messaging your personal phone at 11pm, duplicate requests across three different threads.
-If you're running wholesale on WhatsApp, you already know it's broken.
+Missed orders buried in group chats, customers messaging a personal phone at 11pm, duplicate requests across three different threads.
+Running wholesale on WhatsApp breaks down fast.

 Read more